Laotian Chinese: Identity

-Many modern Laotian Chinese have reinvented themselves to assert a more traditional Chinese identity to more easily create economic links to conduct business between Laos and Mainland China.
+Many modern Laotian Chinese have reinvented themselves to assert a more traditional Chinese identity to more easily create economic links to conduct business between Laos and mainland China.

 Language

 Many Laotian Chinese families have their children learn Chinese to reaffirm their Chinese identity as Mandarin has been increasingly the primary language of business for Overseas Chinese business communities.
-The rise of China's global economic prominence has prompted many Laotian Chinese business families to see Mandarin as a beneficial asset to partake economic links to conduct business between Laos and Mainland China.
+The rise of China's global economic prominence has prompted many Laotian Chinese business families to see Mandarin as a beneficial asset to partake economic links to conduct business between Laos and mainland China.

 Migration history

 Most Laotian Chinese are descendants of older generations who moved down from the Southern China provinces from the 19th century and present.
-Most have ancestry from the provinces of: Yunnan, Guangdong, Guangxi, Sichuan and Guizhou.
-Laotian Chinese mostly speak Teochew and Cantonese, but some also speak Southwestern Mandarin from the Chinese provinces of Yunnan, Sichuan and Guizhou.
+Most have ancestry from the provinces of Guangdong, Yunnan, Guangxi, Sichuan and Guizhou.
+Laotian Chinese mostly speak Teochew, Hakka and Cantonese but some also speak Southwestern Mandarin from the Chinese provinces of Yunnan, Guizhou as well as Sichuan.
 Today in Laos, many ethnic Chinese migrants have decided to reside in Laos, making the population rise by a couple of thousands.
 Many ethnic Chinese were also involved in constructing the 2009 Southeast Asian Games venues held in Vientiane.
 During the 1970s and 1980s, after the Communist Pathet Lao came into power, some Laotian Chinese fled to Thailand and other countries.
 The U.S. also has a significant Laotian Chinese population.
 Many still practice certain Chinese traditions and customs as their ancestors did.
 Most of the ethnic Chinese in Laos fled the country during the Communist takeover in 1975.